 Content is a crucial part of this, as is responsive web design that reacts intuitively on various screens and devices.
 However, one technique with tremendous potential for driving engagement that often goes overlooked is micro-interactions.

 Micro-interactions are the little animations or visual responses users see when they perform certain actions.
 An example would be the “Follow” icon filling in when you click it to follow a Twitter account, or the small, colorful flash that happens after you “Favorite” a Tweet.
-These may seem frivolous at first, but micro-interactions have a significant psychological impact on users, and the reasons micro-interactions are meaningful are rooted in human psychology.

 Micro-Interactions Play on Human Nature